-You may need to assess your insurance cover for these areas, including Professional Indemnity, Public Liability, and Employers’ Liability insurance.
+You may need to assess your insurance cover for these areas, including Business indemnity, Public liability, and Employer liability insurance.
 Additionally, make sure you check your home insurance as it may not cover items you use for business.

 Step 4: Check your working environment

 You’re going to be spending quite a bit of time in your home office, so you need to make sure that the area is comfortable.
 Will it be warm enough in winter?
 Cool enough in summer?
 Will you be constantly fiddling with the thermostat?

 Make sure you have enough space to work in and that your desk and chair are appropriately set up.
 Don’t be afraid to invest in a good office chair in particular – your back will thank you in the long run.
 Make sure you’re getting enough natural light and air too.

 If you are planning to work from home whilst being employed by someone else, they may need to visit the room you’re planning to work in and assess whether it’s suitable.
 You can find more information on the health and safety side on the HSE website.